stjordanis/MERLIN-/README.md

+**The repository will be updated no longer than the 18th of October with a video tutorial with instruction to download sample data from the [Airbus webpage](https://www.intelligence-airbusds.com/imagery/sample-imagery/) and put it in the proper input format required by the framework.**

 # As if by magic: self-supervised training of deep despeckling networks with MERLIN
 ## Emanuele Dalsasso, Loïc Denis, Florence Tupin
 ## Abstract